allenlin90/programmingLearning/javascriptLearning/theCompleteNodejsDeveloperCourse/README.md

     ```

 ### Advanced Postman
 1. We can setup envrionment variables in POSTMAN, so each time we make a request, we don't need to change the URL manually.
+The option is on the upper right corner.
     <img src="postmanSetupEnvVar.PNG">
 1. Change Envrionment variable.
 We can put the predefined variable such as `url` in 2 pairs of curly braces, `{{url}}`.
     <img src="postmanEnvVar.PNG">